92kns/perftest_triage_report/README.md

 # Perftest Triage Report Generator

-A Go CLI tool that automates the generation of weekly performance test triage reports by querying Bugzilla for:
+A Go CLI tool that automates the generation of weekly performance test triage reports by querying Bugzilla and Treeherder for:

-- 🟧 Intermittent test failures with high orangefactor counts (>=20)
+- 🟧 Intermittent test failures with high failure counts (>=20)
 - 🟥 Recent "Perma" bugs based on title substring
-- Repository breakdown
+- Repository and platform breakdown (via Treeherder API)
 - Assigned developer and NEEDINFO status
 - Outputs a ready-to-copy HTML report